jg-digital-media/jgdm-100DaysOfCode/work/log/round-10.md

 # R10D8: November 1 November 2022

-Made some changes to smarten up the mobile menu
+Made some changes to smarten up the mobile menu and padding to try and prevent accidental menu closure

 + **Technologies Used** - HTML, CSS, WordPress, PHP